3rn3st0707/armonia-expuesta/docs/armonia/arm2.md

 &nbsp;         Em
 &nbsp;And are washed away by your genocide
-&nbsp;     G                 D                 <span class="magentaDom">A</span>- varios compases &nbsp;And history hides the lies of our civil wars
+&nbsp;     G                 D                 <span class="magentaDom">A</span>- varios compases &nbsp;And history hides the lies of our Civil Wars

 &nbsp;- más adelante en la canción: